jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

   otherwise a stack overflow will get you during value generation.
 - The supplier `() -> sentence` is used three times to raise its probability and thus create longer sentences.

+There is also a caveat of which you should be aware:
+Never use this construct if suppliers make use of variable state like method parameters or changing instance members.
+In those cases use [lazy()](#using-lazy-instead-of-lazyof) as explained below.

 #### Using lazy() instead of lazyOf()